skirsch/nursing/README.md

 Based on [data avaiable from CMS](https://data.cms.gov/covid-19/covid-19-nursing-home-data).

-Look in the analysis directory and find the nursing_state_week_groups.xlsx.
+Look in the [analysis directory](./analysis) and find the file `nursing_state_week_groups.xlsx`.
 The CFR remained flat, with short increases after the vax rollout.

 The vaccines DID NOT REDUCE MORTALITY.
-THEY LIED.